hanabi/hanabi.github.io/Reference.md

   * This move is so bad that it must be communicating something extra.
 Alice must be intending for a *Rank Choice Ejection*.
 Bob blind-plays his *Second Finesse Position* card and it is a blue 1 and successfully plays.
   * Cathy knows that since a number 2 clue cause Bob to blind-play his *Second Finesse Position*, this must be an *Ejection*.
 The only type of *Ejection* that matches this kind of clue is a *Rank Choice Ejection*, so Cathy knows that her 2 must be playable and that her 2 must be exactly the red 2.
 Cathy plays the red 2.

-### The 5 Pull Ejection and The 5 Pull Ejection Chop Move

-* This convention only applies in the *Early Game*.
-* Normally, if someone performs a *5 Pull* on a card that is one-away-from-playable, it promising that someone has the in-between card as a *5 Pull Finesse*.
-* Subsequently, if someone performs a *5 Pull* on a card that is two-away (or more) from playable card, then they might be trying to perform a *5 Pull Double Finesse*.
-* If the very next player sees that **they will only have to blind-play one card in their hand to fulfill the *Finesse***, then they should assume that it is a *Finesse* and blind-play their *Finesse Position*.
-* If the very next player sees that they would have to blind-play two or more cards in their hand to fulfill the *Finesse*, then a *Finesse* is unlikely.
-Instead, players agree that this signals an *Ejection* and that the next player should play their *Second Finesse Position*.
-* The player receiving the clue should also *Chop Move* the *5 Pull* target, as it is likely to be a useful card that the team will need later.
-* For example, in a 4-player game:
-  * It is the first turn and nothing is played on the stacks.
-  * Alice clues number 5 to Cathy, touching a red 5 on slot 1.
-Cathy has a blue 4 on slot 2.
-There are other *Play Clues* for Alice to give, so this looks like a *5 Pull* on the blue 4.
-  * Bob knows that if no-one on the team does anything, Cathy will go on to misplay the blue 4 as a *5 Pull*.
-  * Bob also knows that if he plays his *Finesse Position* card, Cathy will still go on to misplay the blue 4 as a *5 Pull Finesse*.
-  * Thus, Bob blind-plays his *Second Finesse Position* card.
-It is blue 1 and it successfully plays.
-  * Cathy now knows that the card to the right of her 5 is two (or more) away from being playable.
-She also marks the card as being chop moved.
-* Rarely, it is possible for a *5 Pull Ejection* to occur where the player who receives the number 5 clue is able to determine that the only "other" thing to clue must be a card in their hand.
-In this situation, they might be hesitant to discard.
-By convention, players are allowed to discard in this situation.
-(This follows from *Guide Principle*.)

 ### Order Ejection

 * When a player can perform an *Skipped Order Chop Move* on a critical 5 (or a critical black card) at the beginning of the game, and they don't do it, this is very strange.